 Tangled marked a return to classic European fairy tales.
 Rapunzel is a German fairy tale based on a French story loosely based on an Italian story.
 Disney added the idea of the sky lanterns released on the princess’ birthday, which led to some of the most beautiful visuals in the film.
 Sky lanterns are typically associated with China and Thailand, but they also exist in Portugal (still probably imported from China).
 The drunken inn is a possible Bavarian stereotype.

-Frozen features Norwegian traditions ranging from patterns on walls and dresses to trolls and saunas.
+Frozen features tons of Norwegian traditions ranging from rosemaling on walls and dresses to trolls, Fjord horses and saunas.
 The movie got a tiny bit of criticism for its representation of Kristoff.
 While there are plenty of Sami people who are blond, the Sami people characteristically have darker hair and skin.
-The Sami officials themselves were pleased with Kristoff.
-The voice cast is entirely American and white, including the actor voicing Kristoff.
-Disney hired a Sami musician to write a song, so at least there’s him.
-As an aside, Sami people use reindeer to pull sleighs, but they don’t ride them.
+The Sami officials themselves were pleased with Kristoff though.
+The voice cast is entirely American and white, but Disney hired a Sami musician to write the opening song.
+Sami people traditionally raise reindeer though they don’t ride them.

 What’s next for Disney?

 Disney doesn’t have anything new on its horizon.
 Since they cancelled Gigantic, everything they have planned is a sequel.
 I hope in the future they do more fairy tales set in real places.
-I would love to see Disney make a movie set in India (with people!).
+I would love to see Disney make a movie set in India (with human characters).
 I don’t think India will do a Disney-quality animated movie any time soon, so a collaboration seems like it could be a great idea.
-India has a ton of fascinating cultural elements and stories to tell.
+India has a ton of filmmakers already and a huge demographic.

-Another thing I’d like to see is a movie set in Africa (with people!).
-I loved Queen of Katwe, which was a live-action Disney movie.
+Another thing I’d like to see is a movie set in Africa (also with human characters).
+I loved the live-action Disney film Queen of Katwe, which was set in Uganda.
 It was beautiful and moving.
-Now I wish Disney would tell more African stories.
-Maybe they could do an ancient fairy tale with African kings.
-That would be a perfect vehicle for a new black princess.
-Slowly but surely, there could be all kinds of princesses: a Kazakh princess, a Korean princess, a Thai princess, an Amazonian princess, etc.
+Now imagine if they did an animated movie like Moana, but with a black African Disney princess.
+Slowly but surely, there could be all kinds of Disney princesses: a Kazakh princess, a Korean princess, a Thai princess, an Amazonian princess, etc. Diversity makes it better.